fingerprintjs/terraform-fastly-compute-fingerprint-proxy-integration/README.md

 > [!WARNING]
 > The underlying data contract in the identification logic can change to keep up with browser updates.
 Using the Fastly Compute Proxy Integration might require occasional manual updates on your side.
 Ignoring these updates will lead to lower accuracy or service disruption.

+## How to install

+### 1. Create an empty Fastly Compute Service

+Create and empty Fastly Compute service, for example, using the [Fastly web interface](https://manage.fastly.com/compute/new).
+Note down the service ID.

-## 1. Install the Terraform module
+### 2. Install the Terraform module

-- Create your own terraform folder and create a `main.tf` file.
-- Fill the file like this:
+Add the module to your Terraform file (for example, `main.tf`) and configure it with your Fastly API token, [Fingerprint proxy secret](https://dev.fingerprint.com/docs/fastly-compute-proxy-integration#step-1-create-a-fingerprint-proxy-secret), integration domain, and other required values:

 ```terraform
 terraform {